-- The registered office is a limited company’s official address and where Companies House and HMRC will send mail
+- Your registered office is your company’s official address, where you will receive correspondence from Companies and HMRC

 - If your company was formed in the UK, this address must be in the UK

 - You don’t need to trade at your company’s registered address